prosyslab-classroom/cs424-program-reasoning/README.md

 - 사흘 이상 늦을 시 0%

-This course includes programming assignments through which students will learn how to design and implement program verifiers and program synthesizers .
+This course includes programming assignments through which students will learn how to design and implement program verifiers and program synthesizers.
 Students will use a few tools described [here](TOOL.md).

 All submissions will be managed using GitHub and Gradescope.